Putnam Park Wildflowers

 Other:

-Leaf description: attachment is alternate, type is simple
+Leaf description: attachment is alternate, type is simple, mostly sessile, margin finely and irregularly toothed.

 Size: Leaves up to 15 cm long and 5 cm wide.